This magazine takes you directly into the future!

 However, Google Meet has recently provided a similar interface by enabling an expanded tiled layout that shows up to 16 participants.

-On the other hand, Microsoft Teams only offer a limited viewing capacity of 4 participants on-screen regardless of the number of people in the meeting.
+On the other hand, Microsoft Teams only offers a limited viewing capacity of 4, 9, 16, or 49 participants on-screen depending on the number of people in the meeting.

 Zoom vs Microsoft Teams vs Google Meet: Recording